 The ambitions of Altenburg Arts are built on the experience of, and the many music-related connections established by, our founder Lionel Choi during his nine-year tenure from 2010 to 2018 as Artistic Director of the Singapore International Piano Festival.
 Over the years, he had the opportunity to present and to form such meaningful friendships with many internationally celebrated artists, including Martha Argerich, Yuja Wang, Dang Thai Son, Seong Jin Cho, Nelson Freire, Stephen Kovacevich, Arnaldo Cohen, Stephen Hough, Yevgeny Sudbin, Benjamin Grosvenor, Piotr Anderszewski, Cédric Tiberghien, Kun-Woo Paik and Shai Wosner.

-Lionel is on the Board of Directors of the Singapore Symphony Group (SSG), the leading proponent guardian of classical music excellence in Singapore which also manages several performing groups, including the professional Singapore Symphony Orchestra and the Singapore National Youth Orchestra.
-For the SSG, besides the Piano Festival, Lionel also curates ad hoc projects, including "Martha Argerich in Singapore" in June 2019.
+From 2011 to 2020, Lionel was on the Board of Directors of the Singapore Symphony Group (SSG), the leading proponent guardian of classical music excellence in Singapore which also manages several performing groups, including the professional Singapore Symphony Orchestra and the Singapore National Youth Orchestra.

 Lionel may be a qualified lawyer by training, a wealth and estate planner by profession and Managing Director in a global private bank by day, but his involvement in music – from piano to choral conducting to singing – dates back to when he was a child, starting with piano lessons at age 3 and graduating top of his class at secondary school in music.